Our free membership, business.com+, takes the pain out of choosing new business services.

 Admins can customize and manage accounts from a central Vonage dashboard.
 Source: Vonage

 We liked Vonage’s free Suite Browser add-on feature, which works with Firefox, Chrome and Microsoft Edge.
 Instead of opening an application, users can access contacts, reports and notes from a webpage.
-Unfortunately, while testing services for this review, the Chrome extension was not functioning.
+Unfortunately, while testing services for this review, the Chrome extension wasn’t functioning.

-Desk phone functionality is not included in the base Mobile plan while Vonage competitors like RingCentral and 8×8 support desk phones on all subscriptions.
-Moreover, it’s important to note that user experiences may differ based on a business’s customizations and integrations.
+We were surprised that desk phone functionality isn’t included in Vonage’s base plan when competitors like RingCentral and 8×8 support desk phones on all subscriptions.
+Moreover, it’s important to note that user experiences may differ depending on your customizations and integrations.
+Altering the Vonage platform could cause complexities or streamline your operations, depending on the modifications.

 Like many VoIP phone systems, Vonage is relatively easy to use on internet-connected devices.
-Still, if your company is contemplating VoIP vs. landlines and looking for the most user-friendly solution, we recommend Ooma Office.
+However, if your company is contemplating switching from landlines to VoIP for the first time and looking for the most user-friendly solution, we recommend Ooma Office.
 Check out our Ooma Office review to learn why.

 Vonage Features

-Vonage phone service includes voice, video and messaging features.
-Companies can personalize the platform with premium services and customer relationship management (CRM) integrations.
-We found the following options most appealing for small and midsized businesses (SMBs).
+Vonage Business Communications includes voice, video and messaging functionality.
+We love how companies can personalize the platform as needed with premium services and customer relationship management (CRM) integrations.
+During our evaluation, we found the following features most appealing for small and mid-sized businesses (SMBs).

 We like that Vonage has a monthly option to add call queues, virtual mailboxes or on-demand call recording, allowing for easy scalability.
-Seasonal businesses experiencing higher call volumes don’t have to upgrade to more expensive plans to gain these features as they would with many Vonage competitors.
-Vonage allows organizations to configure premium services and extensions anytime through its online portal, giving you the freedom to adapt your plan to your needs.
+Seasonal businesses experiencing higher call volumes don’t have to upgrade to more expensive plans to gain these features, as they would with many competing solutions.
+Vonage allows organizations to configure premium services and extensions anytime through its online portal, giving you the freedom to adapt your plan as needs change.

 Vonage admin portal

-Unlike Dialpad, which includes voice intelligence with all plans, Vonage offers a custom option.
-The conversational AI assistant is an add-on feature that captures customer sentiment data and assists every customer immediately.
-However, the monthly cost could be steep for some budgets.
-As alternatives, RingCentral and Dialpad have integrated, out-of-the-box solutions.
+Unlike rival vendor Dialpad, which includes voice intelligence with all plans, Vonage offers AI functionality as a custom option.
+The conversational AI Virtual Assistant, backed by Vonage AI Studio, is an add-on feature that captures customer sentiment data, facilitates a conversation to understand their needs and executes the appropriate action.
+However, we believe the monthly cost — which the vendor doesn’t disclose on its website — could be steep for some small business budgets.
+For alternatives, consider RingCentral and Dialpad, which have integrated, out-of-the-box phone solutions with valuable artificial intelligence features.

 TipBottom line

-AI-powered tools can automate processes, collect communication data and generate insights.
-Learn more in our review of Dialpad, which uses voice intelligence to capture details from voice conversations.
+Cutting-edge AI-powered business phone system tools can automate processes, collect communication data and generate insights.
+Learn more in our review of Dialpad, which uses voice intelligence to capture details from phone conversations.

-A Vonage fax line is an add-on service while most rivals include this feature in base plans.
-We liked the option to manage voicemails, faxes and emails from the web portal.
-Vonage business fax saves received documents for up to 30 days and provides activity reports.
+A Vonage fax line is an add-on service, while most rivals include this feature in base plans.
+Given that not every business engages in faxing today, we think Vonage’s decision to make this an optional service is sensible.
+When using the system, we liked the ability to manage faxes, voicemails and emails from the web portal.
+The platform saves received documents for up to 30 days and provides activity reports.
 Employees can also set up their email to receive digital faxes electronically.

 Vonage faxing